ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

   RES: 4.00 Bad Request
 ~~~

+### POST {#sec-post-method}

+As described in {{I-D.ietf-core-comi}}, the POST CoAP method is used to trigger Remote Procedure Calls (RPC) and other actions within a SCHC endpoint.
+Thus, a POST message can be sent to invoke a specific RPC on the remote endpoint.
+Details of the supported RPCs and their behavior are defined in Section {{sec-rpcs}}.

+RPCs and actions are defined in a YANG Data Model with optional associated inputs and outputs,
+The request payload contains the RPC input map, if any.
+The response payload contains the corresponding output map, if any.

-### Optimization
+### Optimizations

-This process imposes to send the full rule in the value part, so an optimization can be done by deriving an existing rule and modify some parameters.
+Two optimizations are possible: first, deriving rules to avoid sending the full object; second, using universal option indexing for fine-grained field updates.

+#### Derive-from-existing-rule optimization

+When sending SCHC rules in iPATCH messages, the naive approach is to include the full rule object in the payload, even if only a few fields need to be updated.
+This can be inefficient, especially in constrained environments.
+To reduce the amount of data transmitted, an optimization consists in deriving a new rule from an existing one and specifying only the fields that are changing.

+Therefore, for adding new rules, the RECOMMENDED method is to use the `duplicate-rule` RPC, defined in Section {{sec-duplicate-rule-rpc}}, which implements this derivation mechanism efficiently.

+#### Universal-options optimization

-{{I-D.toutain-schc-universal-option}} augments the data model for universal options.
-This add to compression rules a new entry format where a field is indexed with:
+The data model for universal options {{I-D.toutain-schc-universal-option}} augments SCHC compression rules with a structured format for protocol options.
+Each entry is indexed by:

-* a space-id, a YANG identifier referring to the protocol containing options (CoAP, QUIC, TCP,...)
+* a space-id, referring to the protocol containing the option (e.g., CoAP, QUIC, TCP),
-* the option used in the protocol
+* the option itself, and
-* the position
+* the position of the field within the protocol header.

 ~~~
   +--rw schc-opt:entry-option-space* \